 As we have already mentioned, different allotropes (different forms of the same element) can have quite different properties.
 The carbon allotrope graphite is soft, grey/black, opaque, conducts electricity, and slippery - it makes a good lubricant.
-Diamond is hard, transparent, and
+Diamond is hard, transparent, and does not conduct electricity.
+How can this be possible if both are pure carbon?
+The answer lies in how the carbon atoms are organized with respect to one another.
+Whereas the carbon atoms in diamond form a three-dimensional network, in graphite, the atoms are organized in two-dimensional sheet that stack one on top of the other.
+Within each two-dimensional sheet the carbon atoms are

-$^{65}$ In fact the sheets in graphite do not slip relative to each other very readily.
-On Earth graphite is a lubricant, but in space in the absence of small molecules like $O_2$ , $N_2$ and $H_2O$ , graphite does not lubricate.
+$^{^{66}}$ In fact the sheets in graphite do not slip relative to each other very readily.
+On Earth graphite is a lubricant, but in space in the absence of small molecules like O_2 , N_2 and H_2O , graphite does not lubricate.
 It is thought that the sheets slip relative to each other as if they were rolling on ball bearings (the small molecules).
 As you might imagine, this discovery caused some consternation in high-flying airplanes where the engines began to fail because of lack of lubrication.

-does not conduct electricity.
-How can this be possible if both are pure carbon?
-The answer lies in how the carbon atoms are organized with respect to one another.
-Whereas the carbon atoms in diamond form a three-dimensional network, in graphite, the atoms are organized in two-dimensional sheets that stack one on top of the other.
-Within each two-dimensional sheet the carbon atoms are linked by covalent bonds in an extended array of six-membered rings.
+linked by covalent bonds in an extended array of six-membered rings.
 This means that the carbon sheets are very strongly bonded, but the interactions between sheets are much weaker.
 Although there are no covalent bonds between the sheets, the atoms of the sheets do interact through London dispersion forces, very much like the interactions that hold helium atoms together.
-Because the sheets interact over very much larger surface areas $(\rightarrow)$ , however, these interactions are much stronger than those in helium.
-Yet another allotrope of carbon, graphene, consists of a single sheet of carbon atoms.
-These sheets can be rolled into tubes to form nanotubes that are the subject of intense research interest because of their inherently high tensile strength.
-Carbon atoms form molecules, can also spherical known as buckminsterfullerenes or buckyballs.67 each carbon bonded to four others, and two-dimensional (planar) in graphite and graphene, with each carbon atom bonded to only three others?
+Because the sheets interact over very much larger surface areas (\rightarrow) , however, these interactions are much stronger than those in helium.
+Yet another allotrope of carbon, graphene, consists of a single sheet of carbon atoms.67 These sheets can be rolled into tubes to form nanotubes that are the subject of intense research interest because of their inherently high tensile strength.
+Carbon atoms can also form spherical molecules. known as buckminsterfullerenes or buckyballs.68 the patterns of covalent bonding so different: three-dimensional (tetrahedral) in diamond, with each carbon bonded to four others, and two-dimensional (planar) in graphite and graphene, with each carbon atom bonded to only three others?
 One way to describe the molecular structure is to use the hybrid orbital bonding model.
 As we discussed previously, to form the four bonds attached to each carbon atom in diamond, we needed to hybridize four atomic orbitals to form four bonding orbitals.
 We might think we only need three bonds in graphite/graphene because each carbon is only connected to three others.
 This is not exactly true.
-In graphite and grapheme we use a model in which only three atomic orbitals are hybridized-an s and two 2p orbitals in order to form three sp bonding orbitals.
+In graphite and graphene we use a model in which only three atomic orbitals are hybridized-an s and two 2p orbitals in order to form three sp2 bonding orbitals.
 These orbitals attach each carbon atom to three other atoms.
 Just like in diamond the three bonds associated with each carbon atom in graphite/graphene move as far apart as possible to minimize electron pair repulsion; they lie at the points of a triangle (rather than a tetrahedron).
-This geometry is called trigonal planar and the C-C-C bond angle is $120^{\circ}$ ( $\rightarrow$ ).
+This geometry is called trigonal planar and the C-C-C bond angle is 120° (\rightarrow).

 The obvious question is, why don't covalent bonds form between graphite sheets?
-Why are the patterns of covalent bonding so different: three-dimensional (tetrahedral) in diamond, with
+Why are